paulmillen/cv-small/README.md

-## Paul Millen
+## Paul Millen - software engineer
 pwmillen[@]gmail.com

-Software engineer at Kin + Carta Create EU.
+Currently at consultancy Kin + Carta Create EU (formerly The App Business - TAB).
-Mainly front end with some back end experience too.
+Mainly front end web development with some back end experience too.
 Enthusiastic to broaden my skills in all parts of the stack.

 ### Comfortable using: